Macdonald-Wright, Stanton, b. 1890 d. 1973

-UNMICROFILMED: Correspondence, 1909-1970s, including letters from Macdonald-Wright and his brother Willard Huntington Wright to their mother describing difficulties during wartime in London and establishing their careers, letters from Michel and Suzanne Seuplor, 1954-1966, photocopies of letters to Ann and John Summerfield, Mrs. Hugh (Bethany) Wilson, and to others, and miscellaneous letters received; Macdonald-Wright's diary from Paris, 1907; five journals (4 in. spiral notebooks), 1939-1973; writings, including "A Treatise on Color," containing palettes and color wheels, notes on "The Basis of Culture"; the book, The Future of Painting (1913) by Willard Wright; and printed material, including the catalog, Les Synchromistes: Morgan Russell et S. Macdonald-Wright Exposition du 27 Octobre au 8 Nov.
+UNMICROFILMED: Correspondence, 1909-1970s, including letters from Macdonald-Wright and his brother Willard Huntington Wright to their mother describing difficulties during wartime in London and establishing their careers, letters from Michel and Suzanne Seuplor, 1954-1966, photocopies of letters to Ann and John Summerfield, Mrs. Hugh (Bethany) Wilson, and to others, and miscellaneous letters received; Macdonald-Wright's diary from Paris, 1907; five journals (4 in. spiral notebooks), 1939-1973; writings, including "A Treatise on Color," containing palettes and color wheels, notes on "The Basis of Culture" and an unpublished autobipgraphy on Stanton Macdonald-Wright, Bittersweet: An Artist's Life, by David Nellis, 390 p, undated.; the book, The Future of Painting (1913) by Willard Wright; and printed material, including the catalog, Les Synchromistes: Morgan Russell et S. Macdonald-Wright Exposition du 27 Octobre au 8 Nov.
 1913; writings and essays by Willard Wright, 1920-1925; notes; and Macdonald-Wright's blueprints for the Kineidoscope.

 Material on reels LA1 and LA 5 lent for microfilming 1965 by Stanton Macdonald-Wright.
-The unfilmed material was donated 1995 by his widow, Jean Macdonald-Wright.
+An unpublished autobiography donated 1978 by David Nellis and additional unfilmed material was donated 1995 by Macdonald-Wright's widow, Jean Macdonald-Wright.
 Additions are expected.